 Thanks Liz for all who you are and all that you do for others.
 Iâ€™m sure your Dad is proud.

 Cheers to you, Liz!

 Now Iâ€™d like to invite you to do the same.
 Feel free to share your most successful blog post, in however way you define success.
 Or, if you are without a blog, share your most favourite post or article from anywhere online â€“ whether it most deeply touched you, moved you to action, made you laugh or was the most useful.
 Whatever.
 Share.
-Others might enjoy it too.If you enjoyed this post, consider buying me a cafe mocha.
+Others might enjoy it too.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.